xiandafu/beetl/README.en.md

 #### Introduction

-Beetl  ['biːtl]  3.0, Moving from [https://github.com/javamonkey/beetl2.0/](https://github.com/javamonkey/beetl2.0/)
+org.beetl.express.Beetl  ['biːtl]  3.0, Moving from [https://github.com/javamonkey/beetl2.0/](https://github.com/javamonkey/beetl2.0/)

-Beetl's growth can not be separated from the help of the following people (regardless of the rank)
+org.beetl.express.Beetl's growth can not be separated from the help of the following people (regardless of the rank)

 - [作死模式](javascript:;)
 - [一粟蜉蝣](javascript:;)